 What We Do

 - HIV/AIDS and Gender Inequality Workshops.
 In response to the HIV/AIDS pandemic in Africa, in 2003 THP launched HIV/AIDS and Gender Inequality Workshops to empower grassroots people to transform the conditions that have perpetuated HIV/AIDS.
-To date, more than 1.1 million people have attended these workshops.
+Ten years later, more than 1.3 million people have attended these workshops.